AAU-RoboticsAutomationGroup/PhDAppliedAIMecManEng/Day 3 - Computer Vision/README.md

 ## Assignment instructions
 First task:

--Upload the file "Roboflow_Train_YOLOv5_Mobile_phones_colab.ipynb" to the google drive and follow the training and testing instructions.
+-Upload the file "Train_YOLOv5_Mobile_phones_colab.ipynb" to the google drive and follow the training and testing instructions.

--Challenge I: adapt the "Roboflow_Train_YOLOv5_Mobile_phones_local.ipynb" file to work in your local OS environment (e.g. linux, windows, mac)
+-Challenge: adapt the "Train_YOLOv5_Mobile_phones_local.ipynb" file to work in your local OS environment (e.g. linux, windows, mac)

 Second task: